-DR. LILIANA TEIXEIRAFocusing on Biophysical Techniques (Portugal)
+DR. LILIANA TEIXEIRAFocusing on Biophysical Techniques (Portugal) Dr. Liliana Patrícia Reis Teixeira, a radiation biologist and biophysicist from Portugal, is focused on an academic career and says the one-year post-doctoral fellowship at UT Southwestern Medical Center is another building block on her path.
 The global postdoctoral grant funded by the Mary Kay Ash Foundation allows Dr. Teixeira the opportunity to conduct groundbreaking cancer research at both UT Southwestern Simmons Cancer Center and in Portugal with a return grant.
 Her work focuses on biophysical techniques, including crystallography, to study signaling molecules involved in cancer metastasis.
 She will be mentored by Dr. Elizabeth Goldsmith in the Department of Biophysics at UT Southwestern Medical Center.